Sōta Kawasaki

-Sōta Kawasaki (川﨑 颯太, Kawasaki Sōta) is a Japanese professional footballer who plays as a defensive midfielder for German club Mainz 05 on loan from J1 League club Kyoto Sanga.
+Sōta Kawasaki (川﨑 颯太, Kawasaki Sōta) is a Japanese professional footballer who plays as a defensive midfielder for German club Mainz 05.

 Club career

 On 9 July 2025, Kawasaki joined Mainz 05 in Germany on loan with an option to buy.
+In March 2026, Mainz agreed to sign Kawasaki on a permanent basis.

 International career

 Kawasaki was called up to the Japan national team in 2023, but was an unused substitute in the friendly matches against El Salvador and Peru.

 On 4 April 2024, Kawasaki was called up to the Japan U23 squad for the 2024 AFC U-23 Asian Cup.